Law and Order (album)

 Law and Order is the first solo album by Fleetwood Mac guitarist/vocalist/songwriter Lindsey Buckingham, released in 1981.
-"Trouble", featuring drumming by Fleetwood Mac bandmate Mick Fleetwood, reached No. 9 on the U.S. charts; the album itself reached No. 32 on the Billboard 200.
-Lindsey appeared on Saturday Night Live on February 6, 1982 and performed "Trouble" and "Bwana" with Mick Fleetwood's Zoo.
+"Trouble", featuring drumming by Fleetwood Mac bandmate Mick Fleetwood, reached No. 9 on the US chart; the album itself reached No. 32 on the Billboard 200.
+Lindsey appeared on Saturday Night Live on February 6, 1982, and performed "Trouble" and "Bwana" with Mick Fleetwood's Zoo.

+Background

 Following the relative commercial failure of Fleetwood Mac's Tusk album, where many of the tracks were recorded in Buckingham's home studio, Mick Fleetwood informed Buckingham that the band was not interested in recording subsequent releases in the same manner.
 This was the impetus for Buckingham to create Law and Order.
 "In that moment, I realized, 'If I wanna continue to take risks [and] try to define myself as an artist in the long term, I'm gonna have to start making solo albums.'"

+When asked about the title of the album by Jim Ladd, Buckingham explained that it did not pertain to the contemporary context of the term, but was instead about establishing personal laws to abide by.
+"I think that in order to keep that sense of innocence, you really have to instill a sense of discipline in yourself and a sense of commitment, really.
+Commitment is a key word too.
+A sense of order about your life, if you will.
+And that's how the title came about."

+In a 2018 interview with Stereogum, Buckingham described the album as a sarcastic body of work that was "almost verging on a comedy album".
+He further explained that "Law And Order doesn't speak in a sincere way.
+It speaks more in an ironic way, a tongue in cheek way."